Christianity is based on the Bible, by far the most widely read

 translated into more languages than any other book in history.
 It can

 Recommended readings on the truth of Christianity

-Recommended readings for professing Christians on faith and its practice
+Recommended reading and audio for professing Christians on faith

 Easter Enigma: Are the Resurrection Accounts in Conflict? by John